Bool-basaur/SimilarProductTest/README.md

 -This Spring boot application includes the use of cache, logger, y swagger.
 Swagger doc is available in http://localhost:5000/swagger-ui.html#/

+-The code is located in testdemo > src > main > java > com.alextestdemo.testdemo

 -Tests that have been done with JUnit5 are in testdemo > src > test > java > com.alextestdemo.testdemo
 (Manual tests have been done using Google Chrome)